|Excel Workshops||Excel Manuals||Training Schedule||Macro Design||Excel Consulting||Our Customers||Contact Us||About EMAGENIT|

 |Home > Excel Resource Center > Microsoft Excel Overview | Uses of Microsoft Excel|

-Microsoft Excel is a spreadsheet tool capable of performing calculations, analyzing data, presenting information in advanced dashboards and integrating information from different programs.
+In general, Microsoft Excel is a spreadsheet tool that is capable of performing calculations, analyzing data, presenting information in advanced dashboards and integrating information from different programs.
 That is just for starters.
 Microsoft Excel is comprised of organizational units called workbooks.
 A standard workbook contains worksheets and chart sheets.
-Worksheets perform calculations, store and organize data, present graphics and controls like a web page; they are extremely versatile.
-A worksheet in turn is comprised of millions of cells.
+Worksheets perform calculations, store and organize data, present graphics, charts and controls like a web page; they are extremely versatile.
+A worksheet is comprised of millions of cells.
 The job of a cell is to store a formula that performs a calculation or communicates with some other application (i.e. program) such as a database.
 They also store and present data.
 A chart sheet's job is to present a chart or graph developed from data stored on a worksheet or from some other data source.